kanidm/kanidm/designs/default_idm_layout.rst

 Due to the handling of credentials, this is a "high access" group.

 * Read radius credentials
-* Read other needed attributes to fufil radius functions.
+* Read other needed attributes to fulfil radius functions.

 External Account Systems
 ========================